-Rwandan Man Jailed for Life for Genocide Crimes
+Rwandan man jailed for life for genocide crimes

-KIGALI (Reuters) – A Rwandan man accused of leading and coordinating attacks on minority Tutsis during Rwanda's 1994 genocide has been …
+KIGALI, April 20 (Reuters) – A Rwandan man accused of leading and coordinating attacks on minority Tutsis during Rwanda's 1994 genocide has …

 Rwandan man jailed for life for genocide crimes